 Their Latin fare is delicious and home-cooked.
 As you might expect, the menu is pretty meat-heavy, but they offer some delicious seafood options, as well as traditional Peruvian side dishes, such as fried cassava.

-Walk to the beach and enjoy a stroll along the shore afterwards to help digest your undoubtedly hearty meal.
+Walk to the beach and enjoy a stroll along the shore afterward to help digest your undoubtedly hearty meal.

 Address: 1580 Washington Avenue, Miami Beach, FL 33139